cessda/cessda.cdc.osmh-indexer.cmm/README.md

 This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
+N/A

 ## Edge Case and Assumptions:

-- If publicationYear cannot be parsed to an Int we default to epoch year 1970
+* If publicationYear cannot be parsed to an Int we default to epoch year 1970
-- Note the dirty extra "/" workaround in the [application.yml](src/main/resources/application.yml) repository configuration for GESIS (and GESIS DE) who separate records to different metadata prefix per language hosted with the same repository url.
+* Note the extra "/" workaround in the application.yml repository configuration for repositories that separate records with a different metadata prefix per language accessed with the same basic url.
 This url in a way act as a key, so the extra "/" distinguishes the two for the specific metadataPrefix to be retrieved.
-There must be a better way to handle this edge case that is specific to GESIS.
- Not seen other SPs with this implementation that separate records in different languages by using a different metadataPrefix, so leaving this as is for now.
-This workaround affects this project and the pasc-oci
+There must be a better way to handle this edge case.
+This workaround affects this project and the pasc-oci as well.

-## TODO

-- Check for exception type in Constructors for more specific error message with the EntityResponse
-- Remove Principal Investigator